Return of the Killer Tomatoes: Plot

-The quirky plot line partially breaks the "fourth wall" as the characters relate to the audience that the production has run out of money.
-Matt suggests "product placement" – at that time an emerging practice in film and television – as a solution for the financial problems.
-From that point forward, the film's characters comically showcase and promote various products as the film's plot line continues.
-Prior to this, characters were shown handling nondescript items, such as a white can marked "BEER".
+The plot breaks the fourth wall as the characters relate to the audience that the production has run out of money.
+Matt suggests product placement as a solution.
+The characters showcase and promote various products as the plot continues.

-Chad and Tara have a date, which goes sour when they get in an argument about the Tomato War.
-While Chad excuses himself, a strolling violinist plays a tune for Tara, which transforms her into a tomato and causing everyone to flee.
-The chimes of a grandfather clock return her to human form, then Chad returns and apologizes for his brusqueness.

-Tara continues to protect FT while living with Chad (and Matt).
-Chad notices the garbage truck Igor is driving while Igor tries to find Tara and follows it to the dump (where Igor picks up more toxic waste) and back to Dr. Gangreen's house where Chad watches as they transform a tomato into a person.

-Going home Chad finds Tara consuming plant food—they both scream and she runs away, only to be kidnapped by Igor and returned to Dr. Gangreen.
-Chad grabs a tomato from a smuggler; belieiving it to be Tara.
-He and Matt use Dr. Gangreen's equipment to restore the woman he loves.
+Tara protects FT while living with Chad and Matt.
+As Igor searches for Tara, Chad notices his garbage truck and follows it to Dr. Gangreen's house; Chad watches as they transform a tomato into a person.
+Arriving home, Chad finds Tara consuming plant food—they both scream and she runs away, only to be kidnapped by Igor and returned to Dr. Gangreen.
+Chad grabs a tomato from a smuggler, believing it to be Tara.
+He and Matt use Dr. Gangreen's equipment on it.
 They find the machine can create a wide range of people depending on the music used, including more beautiful women (of great interest to Matt) but they do not get Tara back.
-They are captured by Dr. Gangreen who squishes the tomato and has Igor throw Chad and Matt into the dungeon.
+They are captured by Dr. Gangreen, who squishes the tomato and has Igor throw them into the dungeon.

-There they find Tara undamaged and in human form and she and Chad reconcile.
-Outside the locked door they hear FT, to whom they pass a message that FT is to deliver to Wilbur who gathers the team of heroes from the first movie to rescue the captives.
-But while they are en route Dr. Gangreen forces Chad and Matt into the transformation chamber and starts a countdown that at the end will transform the two into tomatoes.
-He and Igor then leave with a captive Tara to raid the prison and start Dr. Gangreen's plan for world domination but Wilbur and his team rescue them just in time (with help of a sports joke calling for a "time out" in the film).
+There they find Tara unharmed, and she and Chad reconcile.
+Outside the locked door they hear FT, to whom they pass a message to deliver to Wilbur, who gathers a team of heroes from the first film to rescue the captives.
+Dr. Gangreen forces Chad and Matt into the transformation chamber and starts a countdown that at the end will transform them into tomatoes.
+He and Igor leave with a captive Tara to raid the prison and start Dr. Gangreen's plan for world domination; Wilbur and his team rescue Chad and Matt.